How can casino affiliates test ad creatives for higher conversions?

 Examples and scenarios (generic, illustrative)

 Scenario 2: Retargeting CTA wording.
 Objective: increase conversions from users who clicked previously.
 Primary KPI: CPA.
-Design: A/B test CTA wording (“Continue” vs “Complete Registration”) with identical landing experience.
+Design: A/B test CTA wording (“Continue” vs “Complete Registration”) with an identical landing experience.
 Next steps: if a clearer action label reduces CPA, adopt the wording across retargeting sets and test variations in button design to refine further.

 Checklist: ready-to-run creative test